sophiehn/MySuperBots/1. Create your First Bot/1. Get Started With Your First Bot/README.md

 ![bot21.png](http://i292.photobucket.com/albums/mm38/iCe-quEen99/bot21.png)

 And that was it.
 We now have a Bot published on Azure and ready to be connected with a channel.
+But let's leave this part for later and go back to Visual Studio to add some functionality to our Bot.

 ## Next Steps